- Individual Registrants

 Being a current registrant or licensee with another Canadian Association/Ordre allows you to more easily gain registration with Engineers and Geoscientists British Columbia.
 Becoming a registrant with Engineers and Geoscientists BC does not affect your status with other Canadian Associations/Ordre.

-- Please see Reinstatement of Status if you are a former trainee (EIT or GIT) with Engineers and Geoscientists BC and are seeking engineer- or geoscientist-in-training status again,
+- Please see Reinstatement of Status if you are a former trainee (EIT or GIT) with Engineers and Geoscientists BC and are seeking engineer-in-training or geoscientist-in-training status again.

 - When making an online application to Engineers and Geoscientists BC, professional engineers who are registered or licensed elsewhere in Canada may now also apply for professional registration or licence with Engineers Nova Scotia, Engineers PEI, or Engineers Yukon.
 This is possible under the Agreement to Facilitate Applications under the Agreement on Internal Trade.
 Application and registrant-related fees will be charged by each province/territory.